 The grade of "IP" (in progress) may be assigned by the course directors to students whose work at the end of a term is still in progress because the course requires more than one term to complete.
-Completion of course requirements for "IP" grades must occur within one year.
-A grade of "IP" automatically changes to an "F" or "NP" (depending on the selected grading method) after one year if no other grade is assigned.
+Students who receive an IP grade must complete course requirements within one year.
+Students who satisfactorily complete the course requirements will receive a grade as described in this policy.
+However, a grade of "IP" will automatically change to an "F" or "NP" (depending on the selected grading method) after one year if no other grade has been assigned.
 "IP" grades count as credits attempted and as credits earned upon completion of the course.
-Students with "IP" grades are not re- enrolled for the course and cannot use these credits for enrollment or financial aid in subsequent terms.
+Students with "IP" grades are not re-enrolled for the course and cannot use these credits for enrollment or financial aid in subsequent terms.